carrbs/shipment-assigner/README.md

   -h, --help               display help for command
 ```

+## Approach

+My approach to solving this problem was to break it down into manageable chunks, get that chunk working and move to the next chunk:

+- `Address Parsing`: Find an appropriate npm package designed for parsing addresses.
+- `CLI`: Find an appropriate npm package designed to build a CLI application.
+- `File reading`: Work with the CLI module to get file reading implemented.
+The file reads can be synchronous since all the data needs to be stored in memory before we will be able to process it.
+- `Calculate SS`: Each driver will have a SS for each destination.
+This is trivial and can be implemented quickly without external modules other than the address parser.
+- `Optimal Routing Assignment`: We will need to find the assignment that yields the largest total SS.
+A brief Google search led me to the [Hungarian Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) which is implemented by the Node module [`munkres-js`](https://github.com/addaleax/munkres-js).
+The Hungarian Algorithm is designed to solve the assignment problem, but we will need to convert our SS to a cost matrix in order to get it to work properly (see: [Converting Suitability Scores matrix to a cost matrix](#converting-suitability-scores-matrix-to-a-cost-matrix) for a deeper explanation).
+- `Print results`: The output should look nice and match the specification.
+Had a TIL moment yesterday when I realized the `console` module has a `.table` method!
+- `Handle unbalanced quantity of drivers and routes`: Add some additional logic to handle the case where there aren't enough drivers for the routes and vice versa, so this data can be printed to stdout.
+- `Write a bunch of tests`

 ## Assumptions

-- Malformed input is explicitly unhandled as per the specification, but handling of both upper and lower case names is certainly handled.
+1. Malformed input is explicitly unhandled as per the specification, but handling of both upper and lower case names is certainly handled.
-- The street name will be determined by a library that parses addresses into address parts.
+2. The street name will be determined by a library that parses addresses into address parts.
 The length of the street name will include whitespace characters.
 For example:

 ```
 input:              '123 NW Peanut Butter Blvd, Portland, OR, 12345'